rob-bar/Validator/README.md

 every validation object (like above url for example) must have 2 explicit keys:
 *(validator(Must be a validator function that returns true or false))* and *(onFail(this is a callback function that will be invoked when the validatior function returns false))*, optionaly you can add in a *onSuccess* witch will be invoked when the validator returns true.

-**U can use the hasErrors flag to check if all the fields where valid:**
+**U can use the hasErrors flag to check if all the fields are valid:**

 	Debugger.log("Validator.hasErrors => "+Validator.hasErrors);